 Go flightseeing over Denali National Park in a very unique way: via helicopter.
-Lift off on a 50-minute flight to check out the peaks of the Alaska Range and a 900-foot waterfall as you look for bears, moose, and Dall sheep.
-Or choose another great tour—landing the helicopter on a glacier, putting on special boots, and going for a walk on the frozen landscape to get an up-close look at it.
+Lift off on a 50-minute flight —landing the helicopter on a glacier, putting on special boots, and going for a walk on the frozen landscape to get an up-close look at it.
+Or, visit Bus 142, made famous by adventurer Christopher McCandless.
 Flightseeing in a helicopter is much different from in a plane—learn all the benefits of this great way of checking out the Alaskan wilderness.

 Fly Denali is the only company north of the Alaska Range with a permit to land on glaciers inside Denali National Park.
 The result is a world-class flight-seeing trip, with landings on Denali’s glaciers.